 Getting Around LA

-LA is a city that is overwhelmingly large in size at 1,302 km².
+LA is a city that is overwhelmingly large in size.
 Notorious for both its hard-to-navigate public transport system and terrible traffic jams, crossing the city is no mean feat.
 Hiring a car is almost essential; though if this isn’t an option we recommend making use of phone apps Lyft or Uber – both of which are readily available and rides can be shared with others in order to lessen the fare.

 Where to Stay in LA